jangernert/FeedReader/data/tt-rss-feedreader-plugin/README.md

 ## Installation

-To install this plugin download the zip file, then extract it in your own tt-rss/plugin/ directory.

-You should have a new "api_feedreader" directory under plugins.
+To install this plugin download the [ZIP file for the latest release](https://github.com/jangernert/FeedReader/releases), then extract the `data/tt-rss-feedreader-plugin/api_feedreader` directory in your own `tt-rss/plugin/` directory.
+You should have a new `api_feedreader` directory under plugins.

 Edit your config.php and add "api_feedreader" to the list of system plugins.
 It will be automatically enabled for every user.

 ## License